 What are the best activities in Tawau?
 Well, for sure, hiking in the Borneo rainforest: Tawau Hills Park is Sabah’s southernmost forest reserve, situated about 20km north of Tawau town, a place you should not miss on any Borneo itinerary.
 It’s still an offbeat destination that few travelers visit beyond Sabah’s main attractions — likewise, you should check our guides to a Borneo orangutan spotting tour at Bukit Piton and the amazing Sungai Kapur river safari in Lahad Datu.
 Don’t forget our suggestions for 7 best alternative tours in Sabah that avoid the tourist hordes, and this list of some well-known and really offbeat greatest Borneo beaches.

 In truth, Tawau itself is not a big draw, and travelers use it mostly as a transport hub for its convenient airport, the closest to the beautiful island off Semporna.
 Connected directly to Kuala Lumpur and Kota Kinabalu, Tawau Airport is the collection point for most tourists heading to the islands around Semporna, more or less an hour away.

 Of course, as with any wildlife, there’s no guaranteed chance to see anything here.
-But the lack of visitors, coupled with the natural beauty of this large reserve that encompasses three peaks, Mount Lucia, Mount Magdalena and Mount Maria, makes Tawau Hills Park a real must visit destination in southern Sabah.
+But the lack of visitors, coupled with the natural beauty of this large reserve that encompasses three peaks, Mount Lucia, Mount Magdalena and Mount Maria, makes Tawau Hills National Park a real must-visit destination in southern Sabah.

 What is the Best way to reach Tawau Hills National Park?

 The cheapest and quickest way is to fly in because buses from Kota Kinabalu are a long trip (about 12 hours) that costs more than the one hour flight.